approov/quickstart-ios-swift-grpc/REFERENCE.md

 public static func fetchCustomJWT(payload: String) throws -> String
 ```

-This throws `ApproovError` if the there was a problem obtaining the custom JWT.
+This throws `ApproovError` if there was a problem obtaining the custom JWT.
 This may require network access so may take some time to complete, and should not be called from the UI thread.